-I am a research scientist in the Learning Science and Technologies Program within the Computer Science Department at Worcester Polytechnic Institute.
+I am an assistant professor of educational technology and CS education in the School of teaching and Learning at the University of Florida and am also associated with the Institute for Advanced Learning Technologies.
 My work leverages ideas and methods across multiple fields of study including cognitive psychology, statistics, and machine learning to benefit teachers and students through the development and application of educational technology.

 As a researcher, my goal is to impact learning through the blending of learning theory and quantitative methods.
 My primary lines of research include the study of student cognition, behavior, and affect, identifying effective learning interventions through causal inference, and developing human-in-the-loop systems and tools to support teachers.